State College of Florida Collegiate School: History

 State College of Florida Collegiate School in Bradenton.

 The Bradenton campus opened in 2010.
 It initially was to admit students in grades six or seven only but with additional grade levels placed as time passed.
 The first high school class, consisting of 57 students, graduated in 2014.

 It was named a National Blue Ribbon School in 2016, and the State of Florida gave the school "A" rankings each year by 2016.

-Venice Campus
+Venice campus

-The Venice campus was opened on April 20th 1992; the Sarasota County School Board gave its approval to the creation the year before.
-The Venice campus, opened with grade 11 students, and had an initial enrollment of 100 and later expanded to all senior high school grade levels.
+The Venice campus opened on April 20, 1992; the Sarasota County School Board gave its approval to the creation the year before.
+The Venice campus opened with grade 11 students, and had an initial enrollment of 100 and later expanded to all senior high school grade levels.
 The current enrollment is now up to 164 students in grades 9th-12th.
 The Venice campus has been given the rank of "A" 3 years in a row.
 In the 2023-2024 school year, 14 students graduated with honors, and went on to college with substantial scholarships.